AidanNeeson/renewable-ml-thesis/thesis.md

 without jobs, creating large economic disparity. [@LOAYZA2016219] A solution being investigated deals with using past, abandoned mining operations as a catalyst for both environmental and economic growth.
-Bioreclamation of mined out areas brings back otherwise decimated habitats, as well as supplying jobs for communities that are unable to benefit from the positives of mining. [singh2016environmental] In the end, the negative consequences of mining can be somewhat reversed through sustainable practices, which also bring potential growth to struggling communities.
+Bioreclamation of mined out areas brings back otherwise decimated habitats, as well as supplying jobs for communities that are unable to benefit from the positives of mining. [singh2016environmental] In the end, the negative consequences of mining can be somewhat reversed through sustainable practices.

 # Method of approach